rougemeilland/Experiment.ConsoleStandatdErrorWithColor/README.md

   1. A call to the `GetConsoleScreenBufferInfo` API for the handle to standard error output
   1. A call to the `GetConsoleScreenBufferInfo` API for the handle to standard input
 * The `ForegoundColor` property setter sets the specified foreground color to the console by calling the `SetConsoleTextAttribute` Win32 API on standard output.
 Even if an error occurs in the Win32 API at this time, it will be ignored.
+* If the stdout/stderr handle given to the `SetConsoleTextAttribute` Win32 API is a redirected one, the API will return with an error.

 ### Speculation as to the cause of the problem
 From the above survey results, the following can be inferred.